-Creating an outdoor room is a relatively easy and inexpensive way to increase your home’s footprint, its value and the day-to-day quality of life you enjoy there.
+Creating outdoor rooms is a relatively easy and inexpensive way to increase your home’s footprint, its value and the day-to-day quality of life you enjoy there.
 Just consider the cost of installing a custom deck against that of an actual home addition, and the potential of the great outdoors starts to look even greater.

 Once thought to be an out-of-reach backyard daydream, the outdoor room has definitely gone mainstream with fireplaces, water features and entertainment stations, and according to a recent Better Homes and Gardens Magazine survey, these enhancements form the second most popular category of home improvement projects.